top of page

 I've always had so many ideas about what I want to be, what things I want to learn.
 Studying sport science at the Technical University in Munich was the first time I had the opportunity to get an insight into all kinds of disciplines - medicine, psychology, sociology, material science, computer science, philosophy....
 And I loved it.

 The PhD in Science and Technology Studies was the next logical step - an opportunity to approach my research interests from different perspectives.
-What I gained in this process was a keen interest in digital media, in platforms and creative formats of teaching.
+What I gained in this process was a keen interest in digital media, in science communication and creative formats of teaching.
+As deputy head of the digitisation department at the Deutsches Museum, as speaker and as facilitator of storytelling workshops, I now have the opportunity to put my research interests into practice.

 It took me a long time not only to accept but to love my zigzagging CV.
 Because that's what makes me strong: I'm good at listening, at connecting people, at learning and creating new things.
 The unifying element for me is curiosity and storytelling as a form of communication and education.